Injury Attorneys | Restoring LivesTM

 If birth asphyxia is not identified and addressed quickly, your child has a greater chance of being permanently disabled or injured.
 If your doctor could have done more to prevent birth asphyxia and the associated damages, your doctor could be held legally responsible.
 Medical records and facts are used to determine whether or not your doctor is responsible, even in part, for such injuries associated with birth asphyxia.

 If you believe that your child has been injured as a result of birth asphyxia, your first step is to reach out to a birth injury lawyer.
-Our Indianapolis attorneys and staff can help you build a case and get you and your child the help you need.
+An Indianapolis birth injury lawyer and staff can help you build a case and get you and your child the help you need.

 With a strong and trustworthy attorney, you’ll have someone advocating for what’s rightfully yours.
 Contact WKW for a consultation to decide how to best move forward with your case.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.